 The solution is stain-blocking primer, which is available in oil-based (alkyd) and water-based (acrylic-latex) versions.
 Oil-based versions give off a nasty smell and require paint thinner for cleanup, but they’re more reliable for blocking water-based odors and stains like rust, nicotine, smoke, wood tannins and, of course, water (see “Shellac: The Original Primer,” below, for dealing with severe stains and odors).

 Water-based stain-blocking primers offer easy cleanup and less odor and come in low- and no-VOC (volatile organic compounds) formulations.
 These work best to block solvent-based stains like crayon, grease, ink and scuff marks.
-Both versions are white, so it’s a good idea to tint them gray or close to your topcoat color if they’ll be covered by dark-colored paint.
+Both versions are white, so it’s a good idea to tint them gray or close to your topcoat color if they’ll be covered by dark-colored stain block paint.

 Do I Always Need to Prime Before Painting?